 Do You Need to Heal Your Gut?

 Do you have common gut health issues such as: digestive troubles, stomach aches, weight changes, fatigue, skin issues, emotional issues, or food intolerances?
 Or, do you have unexplained fatigue, brain fog, headaches, rashes, or weird chronic issues that doctors can't seem to explain?
-Then consider testing the health of your gut and taking action now to heal your gut before your gut issues start to snowball.
+Then consider testing the health of your gut with the GI-map stool test and take action to heal your gut before your gut issues start to snowball.

 If you'd like to know exactly what your gut problems are, you can take a stool test to find out.
 The GI-MAP stool test even has a report to help you interpret your results.

 Below, I review a bunch of gut healing strategies.
 But first, let's get to know your gut bugs.

 It turns out that our guts are populated by all sorts of bacteria, fungi, and other unknown critters—these "gut bugs" are collectively referred to as the microbiota.